How To Avoid The Flu and Boost Your Immune System

 When you get a good night’s sleep, melatonin levels rise and that improves immunity.

-The best way to get a good night’s sleep is to go to bed at approximately the same time every night, and don’t look at blue screens before going to sleep.
+The best way to get a good night’s sleep is to go to bed at approximately the same time every night, and don’t look at blue screens (laptops, mobile phones, iPads etc) before going to sleep.

 Also: keep your room cool and remove all artificial light sources from your bedroom to ensure the room is completely dark.

-Most people need 7-8 hours a night of restful sleep,
+Most people need 6-8 hours a night of restful sleep.

 3. Don’t share personal items